9 Direct Mail Best Practices for Creating High-Impact Campaigns

 • Custom Boxes: Best for targeting well-defined audiences; high impact and open rate.

-Step 6: Personalize Your Direct Mail
+6. Personalize Your Direct Mail

-Step 7: Don’t Forget About Omnichannel Marketing
+7. Don’t Forget About Omnichannel Marketing

-Direct mail works best when it’s part of an omnichannel strategy which ensures a seamless, cohesive experience across all platforms, including web, e-mail, brick and mortar and social media.
+Direct mail works best when it’s part of an omnichannel strategy, which ensures a seamless, cohesive experience across all platforms, including web, e-mail, brick and mortar and social media.
 Companies with strong omni-channel strategies retain 89% of their customers, while those with weaker strategies keep just 33%.

-Step 8: Test & Optimize
+8. Test & Optimize

-• Make sure ALL points of contact listed on your direct mail piece—including phone numbers, web sites and/or QR codes—link to your campaign in some way.
+• Make sure ALL points of contact listed on your direct mail piece—including phone numbers, websites and/or QR codes—link to your campaign in some way.
 Otherwise, you can’t distinguish between general and campaign-related inquiries or visits.

-• Use analytics tools to track website visits, online purchases or phone inquiries generated by your campaign. • Analyze the data and identify areas of improvement.
+• Use analytics tools to track website visits, online purchases or phone inquiries generated by your campaign.

 • Mail an item to yourself to see firsthand how it looks after completing the mailing cycle.